conduitl/csv_lesson/README.md

 When you have the files you want to consolidate in the the `/data` directory, run the program with `node c1s9.js`.
 You'll find the consolidated output file in the `output` directory.

-####Problem solving workflow
-1. Define what you want
-2. Draft a conceptual solution
-3. Define constraints
-4. Scope the work